Ghostbird/Arduino_EEPROM_RW/README.md

 The same procedure as detailed in the section "Getting Started", see above.

 _This polling is not done as part of a change of address.
 Therefore, the device will give information on the polled devices, and return to the menu immediately afterwards._

+#Advanced command usage:
+Due to the way the Arduino Serial library works, you need not wait for the prompt to enter the next command.
+It reads command characters and numerical characters separately as well thus:

+`R11 13` will read thirteen bytes starting at EEPROM address 11.

+- Note the space between 11 and 13, otherwise the start address will be set to 1113.
+- Any non-numerical character should work between the numbers, it need not be a space.

+`W25Hey!This is a test@64@` will write the string `Hey!This is a test@@` starting at EEPROM address 25.

+- Note that the string is written directly after the start address.
+- This method will not work if you want your string to start with a numerical character.
+- The ending may be untuitive, but the first @ is treated as an escape character indication that the next character is the numerical 64 (an @ character).
+The next @ is the last character on the line.
+The system will check and see that the Serial buffer is empty, and conclude that it is not an escape character, since it is not followed by a number.
+  - This only works at the end of the string!
+Any @ followed by a non-numerical character WILL mess up your write command.